 An example report can be seen below:

-When the new Mobile Algorithm was first announced there were widespread fears of a Mobilegeddon.
-This turned out not to be the case, and by the time the algorithm was fully rolled out on the 1st May 2015, it was clear that many webmasters implemented a mobile version of their website (whether separate or responsive) which limited its impact.
+When the new Mobile Algorithm was first announced, there were widespread fears of a Mobilegeddon.
+This turned out not to be the case.
+By the time the algorithm was fully rolled out on the 1st of May 2015, it was clear that many webmasters implemented a mobile version of their website (whether separate or responsive), which limited its impact.

-We suspect the new update will not have a large effect on the SERPs, and this view was broadly reiterated by Gary Illyes on Google+ , “ was there anything catastrophic about the first mobile-friendly update?
+We suspect the new update will not have a significant effect on the SERPs, and this view was broadly reiterated by Gary Illyes on Google+, " was there anything catastrophic about the first mobile-friendly update?
 If not, then I’d prefer ditching that name. “.

-If you haven’t already, simply go mobile-friendly.
-For the rest of you, this Google Update is nothing to be concerned about.
+If you haven’t already, you should make your website mobile-friendly.
+For the rest of you, you can ignore this Google Update.